pact-foundation/pact_broker-serverless/README.md

 ## Prerequisites

-* A running postgresql database and the ability to connect to it (see [POSTGRESQL.md][postgres]).
+* A running postgresql database and the ability to connect to it (instructions for that are outside of scope).
 * An AWS account
-* A custom domain in route 53 with a certificate
+* A custom domain in route 53 with a certificate (not required if using standard api gateway supplied endpoint)

 ## Getting Started